Google Analytics tags

 Other issues that can influence the working of the remote fobs:

-The interior dome lights, the glove box light, the frunk light, their fixtures, and switches are all related to the Alarm and Immobilizer so any bad behavior of any of these components may interfere with the Remote Entry/Alarm/Immobilizer/Cabin Lighting system.
+The interior dome lights, the glove box light, the frunk light, their fixtures, and switches are all related to the alarm and Immobilizer, so any malfunctions in any of these components may interfere with the Remote Entry/Alarm/Immobilizer/Cabin Lighting system.
 Resolving these issues is discussed on this page.

-If you found this page informative return to the main page and bookmark it for future 993-related servicing, repair, and upgrading guidance & information.
-If it saved you some time, aggravation or even some coin, consider donating through the button on the top left margin of this page.
+If you found this page informative, return to the main page and bookmark it for future 993-related servicing, repair, and upgrading guidance & information.
+If it saved you some time, aggravation, or even some coin, consider donating via the button in the top-left corner of this page.

 #matingkeyfobs